Craigneuk: Transport

-The A721 between Motherwell and Wishaw runs through Craigneuk.
+The A721 road between Motherwell and Wishaw runs through Craigneuk.
 From Wishaw the suburb begins after driving under the railway bridge at Glasgow Road and from Motherwell under the railway bridge at Craigneuk Street.
 Bus services run along Glasgow Road and through some of the residential streets operated by First Glasgow and JMB coaches with a coach service to Glasgow operated run by Stuarts of Carluke.

 Shieldmuir Station has trains to Motherwell, Glasgow and Lanark, and is an important mail hub.
 The station opened in 1990 to give Craigneuk residents a closer alternative to Wishaw Station.